strptime(3p) - phpMan

 %EY The full alternative year representation.

-bols; leading zeros are permitted but not required.
+symbols; leading zeros shall be permitted but shall not be

 %OH The hour (24-hour clock) using the locale's alternative numeric